takenet/blip-docs/source/includes/en/extensions/directory.md

 ## Directory

-The **directory** extension allows quering information about the customers of your bot, like name, photo and other personal information.
-BLiP will get this informations on the client's channel.
-Because of this the command should be sent directly to the server node responsable for the channel (`postmaster@<FQDN of the channel>`), using an special **URI** (`lime://<FQDN of the channel>/accounts/<Client identity>`).
+The **directory** extension allows querying information about customers of your bot, like name, photo and other personal information.
+BLiP will get this information on the client's channel.
+Because of this, the command should be sent directly to the server node responsable for the channel (`postmaster@<FQDN of the channel>`), using a special **URI** (`lime://<FQDN of the channel>/accounts/<Client identity>`).
 [Click here](#channels) to see all channels identifiers.

 If the information is available, an [Account](http://limeprotocol.org/resources.html#account) document is returned.
-The availability and the detail level of the informations depents of the channel and the application should handle the differences appropriately.
+The availability and detail level of the information depend on the channel, and the application should handle differences appropriately.

 The result of directory queries are automatically stored in the **chatbot's roster**, except when there's already an entry with the same identifier in the contacts.
 For more information about the roster, please refer to the [extension documentation](https://portal.blip.ai/#/docs/extensions/contacts).

-To get informations about the customer send a command with the following properties:
+To get information about a customer, send a command with the following properties:

 | Name | Description |
 |---------------------------------|--------------|